cal3368/Final-Project-Code/README.md

 REQUIREMENTS:

-The current configuration of the makeFile requires GPU, OPENCV.
+The current configuration of the makeFile requires GPU and OPENCV.
 Can be changed to run on CPU but would take a long time.
-To change set:
+To change, in Makefile set:
   GPU=1 to 0
   CUDNN=1 to 0
   CUDNN_HALF=1 to 0